Cray-HPE/docs-csm/upgrade/Stage_4.md

 ## Stop typescript

-Stop any typescripts that were started during this stage.
+For any typescripts that were started during this stage, stop them with the `exit` command.

 ## Stage completed

 **DO NOT** proceed past this point if the upgrade has not completed and been verified.
 Contact support for in-depth troubleshooting.

 This stage is completed.
-Continue to [Stage 5](Stage_5.md).
+Proceed to [Validate CSM health](README.md#3-validate-csm-health) on the main upgrade page.